dotnet/runtime/docs/design/features/readytorun-composite-format-design.md

 assemblies in the manifest metadata AssemblyRef table correspond to indexing within the `READYTORUN_SECTION_ASSEMBLIES` table.

+**Disclaimer:** The manifest metadata is a new feature that hasn't shipped yet; it involves straightforward adaptation of a fragile NGen technology to ReadyToRun images as an expedite means for enabling new functionality (larger version bubble support).
+The precise details of this encoding are still work in progress and likely to further evolve.

 **Note**: as of now it's unclear whether we need to support a hybrid scenario where the large version bubble is represented by an arbitrary mixture of single-input and composite R2R files.
 If that is the case, manifest metadata would need to be decoupled from the index to